Adjectives in French

 - Delphine est la plus créative. (superlative)Delphine is the most creative.

-- here, the adjective créative appears at three different levels of intensity
+- here, the adjective créative appears at the three different levels of comparison

-Learn more about the comparative and superlative, as well as their exceptions, on our page about the degrees of comparison.
-Then practise with the exercises.
+Learn more about the comparative and superlative, as well as their exceptions, on our dedicated page.
+Then put your knowledge to the test with our practice exercises.

-The position of adjectives in a sentence follows a few general rules, although there are of course many exceptions:
+The position of adjectives in a sentence follows a few general rules, although there are many exceptions:

 -